 How many times have you found yourself in desperate need of pancakes, but without the requisite buttermilk in the fridge?
-Or there's the other scenario: you want to make a recipe, but you're reluctant to buy an entire carton of buttermilk when you only need a half cup.
-For either situation, we have a solution.
-It's easy to make a very quick buttermilk substitute in less than ten minutes.
+Or there's the other scenario: You want to make a recipe, but you're reluctant to buy an entire carton of buttermilk when you only need a half-cup.
+For either situation, I have a solution: It's easy to make a very quick buttermilk substitute in less than 10 minutes.

 Whether we're talking pancakes or quick breads, the role of buttermilk in almost any baking recipe is to add tenderness and lighten the batter.
 Once the acids in the buttermilk get in contact with the baking soda or baking powder in the batter, a giant fizz-fest takes place.
 The reaction with the baking soda (or powder) cancels out the sourness of the buttermilk, leaving our baked goods airy, tender, and tasty beyond reckoning.